Employee Mobility: What to Know About Noncompetes

 In some states, there is liability beyond being voidable; financial and criminal penalties may apply, as well as the possibility of civil claims.

 On the antitrust front, companies also need to think about current policies and HR practices as they interact with competitors to mitigate risk.
-And when it comes to choice of law, businesses need to understand where employees will be considered as residing.
+And when it comes to choice of law, businesses need to understand where employees will be considered as residing for purposes of evaluating domicile.

 This article does not necessarily reflect the opinion of The Bureau of National Affairs, Inc., the publisher of Bloomberg Law and Bloomberg Tax, or its owners.